joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ## Question 1

-What are the differences between Double and Int in the numbers they can represent and how they store them?
+What are the differences between Double and Int in the numbers they can represent and how they store them? double are can be represented as decimals  var number = 32.123 Int are presented as  whole numbers  var numberTwo = 34

 ***
 ## Question 2

-What are the differences between Float and Double?
+What are the differences between Float and Double? float holds 32 bit double holds 64 bit doubles can hold more decimals points than float

 ***